elgw/deconwolf/doc/dw.md

 projections of all following tif files.
 Output will be prefixed with `max_`.

 # While running
 At normal verbosity deconwolf will put one green dot per FFT.
-The fMSE value reported at each iteration is the Mean Squared Error between the input image and the forward projected current guess (i.e. the PSF convoved with the current guess).
+After each iteration the Idiv or MSE (with **--mse**) is shown, not that this is not a measurement on the final image quality.
+Warnings are prefixed with ' ! '.
+More information can be found in the log file.

+# INPUT
+**dw** reads 16-bit (unsigned integers) or 32-bit (floating point) tif files.
+It does not understand compressed files or any dimensions except x,y,z, so only one color per image etc. To test if **dw** reads and writes your files, try the **--method id** option.
+In general, if an image is saved by ImageJ dw should be able to read it.

 # OUTPUT
 Without specifying the output file name, the output file will